ElazarK/content-docs/scripts/ActiveUsersD2.md

-Get active users from a D2 agent and parsed them into context.
+Gets active users from a D2 agent and parsed them into context.

 ## Script Data
 ---